JosiePark/JosiePark.github.io/_pages/cv.md

 * September 2021 - Present: Principal Data Scientist, UKHSA, UK
   * Technical Lead of the Epidemiological Modelling Ensemble Team
+    * Focus of the team is on developing and combining Epidemiological models for COVID-19
+    * Models include Agent-Based, Compartmental and Statistical Models
+    * Main responsibilities are the co-ordination of the delivery of our main production, communicating the analysis and management, mentorship and leadership of team members.

 * November 2019 - September 2021: Data Science Consultant, Altius (later Avanade), London, UK